tsproisl/SoMeWeTa/README.md

 |--------|-------------|-------------|---------------|
 | CMC    | 88.69 ±0.40 | 90.62 ±0.35 | 76.74 ±1.51   |
 | Web    | 93.71 ±0.19 | 95.28 ±0.23 | 83.36 ±0.81   |

+As of September 2017, those figures represent the state of the art on the EmpiriST data.

 [Download
 model](http://corpora.linguistik.uni-erlangen.de/someweta/german_web_social_media.model)